agentydragon/agentydragon.github.io/posts/2019-11-25-my-anki-patterns.md

 one acceptable answer** - artificially.

-Because constraints are artificial, I only use them when I can’t make a distinguisher.
-For example, when two German words are true synonyms, they cannot be distinguished based on nuances of their meaning.
+Because constraints are artificial, I only use them when I can’t make a disambiguator.
+For example, when two German words are true synonyms, they cannot be disambiguated based on nuances of their meaning.

 In Anki, you can annotate a Cloze with a hint text.
 I often put the constraint into it.
 I use a hint of “~a~” to mean “word that contains the letter A”, and